Code-Institute-Submissions/hangman-game-2/README.md

 * Idea for [flowchart](http://inventwithpython.com/invent4thed/chapter7.html)

-* Code Institute - John from Tutor Support
+* John at CI Tutor support for his patience and pointing me into the right direction.

-* Code Institute - Kasia, our group leader.
+* Kasia at CI, our group leader.
 Amazing teacher, who gives more than 100% to get us true.
 Thanks to her Im still studding in this course.
 Thanks to her Im finishing my third project.

-## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

 If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.